 “I served the Lord with great humility …” (Acts 20:19).
-Humility proves to be one of most elusive of all Christian characters.
+Humility proves to be one of most elusive of all Christian character traits.
 The very effort of ascending to this trait seems to betray arrogance.
 Yet, Scripture is saturated with teaching on this subject!
-(For example, Rom.
-12:3, Phil.
-2:1-11.)
+(See, for example, Romans 12:3 and Philippians 2:1-11.)
 For a vision to be godly, we must forgo the need to draw attention to ourselves.
 “For it is not the man who commends himself who is approved, but the man whom the Lord commends” (2 Cor.
 10:18).
-If it is God’s vision, he himself will commend us.
+If it is God’s vision, He Himself will commend us.
 We are free to direct all credit and attention to him.

 Some helpful measuring sticks are: 1) How frequently do I use the personal pronoun when I talk about “my” vision?
 2) How do I react when people disagree with me or oppose me the vision?
 3) Do I complain about others who don’t share the vision?
 A godly vision is not self-affirming, not big numbers or hype.
 “For it seems to me that God has put us apostles on display at the end of the procession, like men condemned to die in the arena.
 We have been made a spectacle to the whole universe, to angels as well as men.
 We are fools for Christ … up to this moment we have become the scum of the earth, the refuse of the world” (2 Cor.
 4:9-13).

 So how do we get humility?
 One thing is sure: the harder we try by human means, the worse it gets!
 Only God can fashion it in our lives, and we need to welcome the tools He uses: trials, oppositions, adversaries, humiliating circumstances.
 These things either bring out the pride in us (“Why me?”) or develop humility (“Lord, thank you for cutting me down to size.”)